ssk-d/fireflutter/README.md

 [한국어 설명 보기](readme.ko.md)

-A free, open source, rapid development flutter package to build social apps, community apps, and more.
+A free, open source, rapid development flutter package to build social apps, community apps, blogs apps, and much more.

 - This package has complete features (see Features below) that most of apps are needed.
 - `Simple, easy and the right way`.
-  We want it to be really simple but right way for ourselves and for the builders in the world.
+  We want it to be deadly simple but right way for ourselves and for the builders in the world.
   We know when it gets complicated, developers' lives would get even more complicated.

 # Table of Contents